Fetal Alcohol Spectrum Disorders (FASD) and Neuro developmental Disorders

 Presenter Adrienne Bashista can be reached at fasdfamilies@gmail.com.

-• Webinar, Preventing Secondary Characteristics of FASD: What Does the Research Say? webinar
+• Video, Preventing Secondary Characteristics of FASD: What Does the Research Say? webinar

 Webinar recording